Here are some troubleshooting steps to try before using non-destructive reinstall of Windows XP:

-If nothing from previous articles helped to get Windows XP working again, there is a way to repair Windows XP without losing all your data, installed programs, drivers and settings.
+If nothing from previous articles helped to get your PC to boot or run properly again, there is a way to repair Windows XP without losing all your data, installed programs, drivers and settings.

 You need your Windows XP installation media (CD, compact disc) that came with your PC.
 If you bought Windows XP from a shop, then the CD should be in the Windows XP box.